14 Fun DIY Garden Markers

 You can make it more decorative with paint or whatever you like, but really this is all you need.
 As you can see in the picture above, it’s kind of like whittling – if you’ve ever done that – but it’s only one slice instead of many.

-There’s a very simple one shown to the right.
+There’s a very simple one shown below.

 Paint Stick Garden Labels